Isiah Kiner-Falefa Player Props: Yankees vs. Padres

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is batting .211 with three doubles, a triple, three home runs and six walks.
+- Kiner-Falefa has three doubles, a triple, three home runs and six walks while batting .204.

-- Looking at the 32 games he has played this year, he's went deep in three of them (9.4%), and in 3.1% of his trips to the dish.
+- He has homered in three games this season (9.1%), leaving the park in 3% of his trips to the plate.

-- Kiner-Falefa has driven in a run in four games this year (12.5%), including two games with multiple runs batted in.
+- In four games this year (12.1%), Kiner-Falefa has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.